No writer credited, this article appeared in a California newspaper on July 6, 1969.

 The speaker is Negro comedian Godfrey Cambridge, all got up in white flannels and navy-blue double –breasted yachting jacket, as he paces the deck of a luxurious yacht on Stage 6 at Desilu-Cahuenga Studio in Hollywood.
 He awaits the nod of Robert Culp, who is directing his first I Spy episode, “Court of the Lion.”

 “A Negro’s always got to be the Good Guy on TV these times,” Cambridge says.
 “I am tired of being loved.
-Now this kind of the Zulus is the first villain I’ve been allowed to play on TV.
+Now this king of the Zulus is the first villain I’ve been allowed to play on TV.
 I’m doing a black Goldfinger.
 Bob Culp had the guts to put me in this part.
 So many other people in this town would say, ‘Let’s not have an argument, let’s make the Zulu an Indian.’
 But Culp says, ‘Let’s do it right.’
 That’s what I like about Culp.”

 Sagebrush Victorian would describe the style of Robert Culp’s dressing room: leather upholstery, bar with a foot rail, roll-top desk—a hark back to his days as Texas Ranger Hoby Gilman on Trackdown.
 Prominently hung in an oval gilt frame is a photo of Sammy Davis Jr. gripping Culp in a vigorous bear hug.
 The door is flung open and the minor whirlwind that is Bob Culp whips across the room, deflating into a chair, sandals flying.
 “First question,” he says, in the manger of a director saying, “Action.”
 The man is lean, athletic, brown of hair, hazel of eye, and looks rather professorial behind his horn-rim glasses.